-National or regional methodologies for assessing occurrences of the HCV 4 interpretations: BestAvailableInformationforassessingoccurrences of theseinterpretations: BAI SLIMF For guidance on assessing HCV 4, consider: FSC (20XXa) and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.4, Identification of HCV 4).
-See also the FSC Ecosystem Services Procedure (FSC, 2017b).
+National or regional methodologies for assessing occurrences of the HCV 4 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For water catchments critical to local communities or Indigenous Peoples.
+See the BAI for HCV 5.
+X Х For the provision of food, water, and shelter to local communities and Indigenous Peoples.
+See the BAI for HCV 5.
+X X For RAMSAR sites.
+For a summary of some of the sites' features and values, see RAMSAR Sites (References) X For guidance in identifying and assessing these and other examples of HCV 4 that may exist in the management unit, consider: FSC (2020a) and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.4, Identification of HCV 4).

-National or regional strategies for maintaining and/or enhancing the HCV 4 interpretations: BestAvailableInformationformanagementstrategiesstrategiesfortheseinterpretations: BAI SLIMF For all HCV 4: Strategies to protect any water catchments of importance to local communities located within or downstream of the Management Unit , and areas within the unit that are particularly unstable or susceptible to erosion.
-Examples may include protection zones, harvest prescriptions, chemical use restrictions, and/or prescriptions for road construction and maintenance, to protect water catchments and upstream and upslope areas.
-For all HCV 4: Where identified HCV 4 ecosystem services include climate regulation, strategies to maintain or enhance carbon sequestration and storage are in place.
-For all HCV 4: Where enhancement is identified as the objective , measures to restore water quality and quantity are in place.
-For steep slopes: Protection of buffer areas
+National or regional strategies for maintaining and/or enhancing specific HCV 4 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For water catchments of importance to local communities located within or downstream of the Management Unit , and areas within the unit that are particularly unstable or susceptible to erosion: Protection zones, harvest prescriptions, chemical use restrictions, and/or prescriptions for road construction and maintenance, to protect water catchments and upstream and upslope areas.
+Where enhancement is identified as the objective , measures to restore water quality and quantity are in place.
+For water catchments and sources important to local communities or Indigenous People within or downstream from the Management Unit : Where dry season stream flows are affected by canopy cover, maintain sufficient cover to avoid impacting flows.
+Where water withdrawls by other parties are within the manager's control, prevent over-extraction and harm to stream flows and groundwater levels.
+(Per: WWF, 2020b; Miranda et al, 2003) For mangroves: Protection from conversion, illegal logging, mining, and unsustainable levels of harvest for wood, fuelwood, and charcoal.
+(Per: FFP, 2020) Mangrove rehabilitation programs, BMB DENR.
+For climate regulation: Strategies to maintain or enhance carbon sequestration and storage are in place.